openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

 .. include:: tutorial/blank-auction-view.http
    :code:

-..
-XXX body is empty for some reason (printf fails)

 We can see the same response we got after creating auction.

 Let's see what listing of auctions reveals us: